lucaspena/agt-proof-of-stake/report.md

 ## Leader Election

 The Ouroboros algorithm crucially needs to elect a leader for each slot.
-The leader creates a new slot and controls which blockchain that block is appended to.
+The leader creates a new block and controls which blockchain that block is appended to.

 In order to incentivize participation in the protocol, we need to fairly elect a